-Patients were able to access care and treatment from the practice within an acceptable timescale for their needs.
+Patients could access care and treatment from the practice within an acceptable timescale for their needs.

-The practice displayed its opening hours in the premises and included it in their information leaflet and on their website.

-The practice had an efficient appointment system to respond to patients' needs.
-Staff told us that patients who requested an urgent appointment were seen the same day.
-Patients told us they had enough time during their appointment and did not feel rushed.
+The practice displayed its opening hours in the premises and in a practice information leaflet.
+The practice had an appointment system that allowed the flexibility to respond to patients' needs.
+Patients who requested an urgent appointment were seen the same day.
+Patients had enough time during their appointment and did not feel rushed.
 Appointments ran smoothly on the day of the inspection and patients were not kept waiting.

-They had arrangements in place for patients requiring emergency dental treatment outside normal working hours.
-The practices' website and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
+The practice's information leaflet provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
 Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.